 A Revolution in Neighborhood-Scale Renewable Energy

-PLACE has designed the full-scale facility to address the legitimate community concerns of odor control and noise.
+PLACE has designed our facility to address the legitimate community concerns of odor control and noise.
 The E-Generation facility will operate as a sealed, pressurized system.
 A waste hauler will enter the closed bay, dump into the digester, and leave.
-The space will be positively pressurized to prevent odors from escaping.
+The space will be pressurized to prevent odors from escaping.
 A third, redundant odor control mechanism is an onsite greenhouse: the exhaust from the facility (which will contain CO2) will be fed into the greenhouse, along with the fertilizer byproduct of the digestion process, to enhance food production.